yokose-ks/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 ----------
 username
 ----------
   The unique username for a user in our system.
-It can contain alphanumeric, _, @, +, . and - characters.
+It can contain alphanumerics and the special characters shown within the brackets: [ _ @ + - . ].
 The username is the only information that the students give about themselves that we currently expose to other students.
 We have never allowed people to change their usernames so far, but that's not something we guarantee going forward.

 ------------
 first_name